Parliament Protest Feb/Mar 2022 Official Information Act public releases

 - connected more closely with the functions of another department.

-In the below PDF is a list of OIAs that have been released to the public regarding the February / March protest on Parliament grounds and the surrounding areas as at 30 May 2022.
+In the below PDF is a list of OIAs that have been released to the public regarding the February / March protest on Parliament grounds and the surrounding areas.

 The full OIAs and responses are available further below under the four categories of Costs, Policing response, Staff and resources, and Tactical options.

-As at 31 March 2022, Police had incurred expenses totalling $2.557m in relation to the protest at Parliament.
+As at 30 June 2022, Police had incurred actual costs totalling $3.699m in relation to the Protest.

-The expenditure covers expenses incurred directly in response to the protest such as accommodation, food supplies, towing, airfares and vehicles, venues and helicopter hire costs.
-It does not include any personnel costs of the staff assigned to this operation.
+The expenditure covers costs incurred directly in response to the protest such as accommodation, staff expense claims, food supplies, towing, consumables, airfares and vehicles, venues and helicopter hire costs.
+It does not include any personnel costs of the staff assigned to this operation; staff expense claims relate to work-related expenses such as transport and travel purchased directly by the individual staff member.

 The Policing Act 2008 sets out the functions and powers of New Zealand Police and provides for the governance and administration of Police.
 The Crimes Act 1961 contains provisions permitting the use of reasonable force where necessary for law enforcement purposes.